microsoft/Power-Fx/README.md

 ![simple formula using Notify to produce a "Hello, World!" message](docs/media/root/hello-world.png)

-Power Fx is a low-code general purpose programming language based on spreadsheet-like formulas.
+Microsoft Power Fx is a low-code general purpose programming language based on spreadsheet-like formulas.
 It is a strongly typed, declarative, and functional language, with imperative logic and state management available as needed.

 Power Fx started with Power Apps canvas apps and that is where [you can experience it now](https://powerapps.microsoft.com/en-us/).
 We are in the process of extracting the language from that product so that we can use it in more Microsoft Power Platform products and make it available here for you to use.
 That's going to take some time and we will report on our progress here and on the [Power Apps blog](https://powerapps.microsoft.com/en-us/blog/).